Code-Institute-Submissions/stream-two-project-2/README.md

 ### Use of JavaScript

 A very simple JavaScript file was included on all pages of the site to enable the user to toggle the navigation menu on and off when viewing the site on a device below 800 pixels in width.

+Additionally, JavaScript was used on the Results and Players pages in order to prevent charts from being displayed until such time as the user made a selection from a drop-down menu.
+This was done because on these pages, it is not intended that the entire data set should be viewed at once.
+It is therefore important to filter the data before viewing the charts.

 ## Back End Development